New York state universities are following California’s direction in changing the college hook-up requisites from a passive yes to a direct “yes.”

 At SUNY Binghamton, students last year watched this video during freshman orientation as education on consent.
 Many students found the euphemism amusing but not particularly effective.

 California’s new bill, signed at the end of September, applies to all California colleges, public and private, that receive state funding for student financial aid.

 “The state of California will not allow schools to sweep rape cases under the rug,” said California Sen. Kevin de Leon.

 UC Berkeley has reportedly seen a string of sexual assault cases that happened at fraternities last weekend.
-Among them, Eugene Quillin, 20, was arrested last Thursday night and is being held on a $100,000 bond.

 Last year, the University of Southern California allegedly hid its sexual assaults incidents by filing them under “personal injuries,” which also meant that police didn’t have to follow up on the cases.